-Why back-up data?
+1. Why should I back-up my data?

-For example, if you operate a financial services business, you may well have to comply with strict Australian Prudential Regulation Authority rules governing data management and protection.
+For example, if you operate a financial services business, you may have to comply with strict Australian Prudential Regulation Authority rules governing data management and protection.

 If you are involved in healthcare, you are bound by legislation and regulation to protect sensitive patient information.
 Whatever industry you are in, it is your responsibility to understand any obligations you have that affect how and when you back-up data.